stackforge/fuel-docs/pages/frequently-asked-questions/0080-other-questions.rst

 ..
 TODO(mihgen): Provide more clear and reflecting reality answer

 1. **[Q]** Why did you decide to provide OpenStack packages through your own repository?

    **[A]** We are fully committed to providing our customers with working and stable bits and pieces in order to make successful OpenStack deployments.
    Please note that we do not distribute our own version of OpenStack; we rather provide a plain vanilla distribution.
 Put simply, there is no vendor lock-in with Fuel.
 For your convenience, we maintain repositories containing a history of OpenStack packages certified to work with our Puppet manifests.
    Additionally, we keep updated or customized versions of some Linux components, of those we know their particular versions has blocker issues, preventing some OpenStack components from normal operation.

    The advantage of this approach is that you can install any OpenStack version you want (with possible custom big fixes).
 Even if you are running Essex, just use the Puppet manifests which reference OpenStack packages for Essex from our repository.
 With each new release we add new OpenStack packages to our repository and create a new branch with Puppet manifests (which, in turn, reference these packages) corresponding to each release.
 With EPEL this would not be possible, as that repository only keeps the latest version for OpenStack packages.

+2. **[Q]** Is MySQL with Galera an active/active HA?
+Does it support multi-master writes?
+A simple workflow example would be helpful.

+   **[A]** Yes, MySQL+Galera is a true multi-master solution.
+Although MySQL+Galera supports multi-master topology, Mirantis OpenStack configures MySQL+Galera to have only a single active node (via HAProxy) to receive writes and serve reads, and uses the remaining cluster nodes as standby masters.
+   It is important to note, however, that unlike regular MySQL master/slave topologies, these standby masters do not have "slave lag", as Galera employs synchronous replication and ensures each cluster node is identical.
+   Previous Fuel versions used only HAProxy as a MySQL management solution, but version 3.0 and later of Mirantis OpenStack uses Corosync, Pacemaker and HAProxy to manage MySQL+Galera.

+   Corosync manages the cluster resources and manages Pacemaker and HAProxy.
+   Pacemaker manages the individual MySQL+Galera service state as well as the Virtual IP Address (VIP).
+HAPRoxy manages connections between MySQL+Galera active master, backup masters, and the MySQL Clients.
+Only one MySQL+Galera master is active in the VIP as the single direction synchronous replication perform better in most cases.

+   The Workflow is simple: One node tied to the VIP serves new data updates and increases its GTID number.
+The rest of the Galera cluster must then synchronize the data from the nodes with global transaction ID (GTID) greater than their current value.
+If the status of any node falls too far behind the Galera cache, an entire replica is distributed to that node.
+This will cause an master to switch to the Donor role so that it can be used to catch up the out of sync node.

+   note:: For RHOS, MySQL with Galera has been replaced with native replication in a Master/Slave configuration.
+MySQL master is elected via Corosync and master and slave status is managed via Pacemaker.

+3. **[Q]** Are the Ceph monitors on the controllers in active/active HA?

+   **[A]** Yes, the Ceph Monitors (MON) use the paxos algrothim to determine all updates to the data they manage.
+All monitors that are in quorum will have consistant up-to-date data because of this.

+   Ceph monitors manage various maps like MON map, CRUSH Map, and others.
+The CRUSH map is used by clients to deterministly determine the storage device (OSD) to receive copies of the data.

+   You can read  .. _more about ceph: http://ceph.com/docs/master/architecture

+4. **[Q]** Is Neutron an active/standy HA?
+I got this understanding from the docs and I want to understand why.
+I was told that Grizzly and Havanna support multiple L3 agents but Mirantis OpenStack only supports a single L3 agent.

+   **[A]** Neutron partly functions as a network router.
+If one of the L3 agents fail, it loses data about the VM instances for which it manages traffic.
+This has been worked around to some extent, but still operates with a single L3 agent.